-Determine the version of brass.h that was in stream eagle_dvt just before version eagle_dvt/4 was created by promote:
+Determine the version of brass.h that was in stream eagle\dvt just before version eagle\dvt/4 was created by promote:

 '''

-accurev anc -v eagle_dvt/4 -1 brass.h
+accurev anc -v eagle dvt/4 -1 brass.h

 '''

-diff, merge, mergelist, patch Using a Specific Version of an Element on page 14 Real Versions and Virtual Versions on page 23 of the AccuRev Concepts Manual anchor add an element to the default group of a workspace anchor always checks out the version in your workspace stream; thus, it never overwrites the file in your workspace with an old version of the element.
+diff, merge, mergelist, patch

+Real Versions and Virtual Versions on page 23 of the AccuRev Concepts Manual anchor add an element to the default group of a workspace anchor always checks out the version in your workspace stream; thus, it never overwrites the file in your workspace with an old version of the element.
 By contrast, the co command supports the -v and -t options; this checks out an old version and overwrites the file in your workspace with a copy of that version.

+'''

-''' accurev anchor [ -c <comment> ] [ -E <value(s)> ] [ -R ] [ -n [ -0 ] ] { -l <list-file> / <element-list> } '''
+accurev anchor [ -c <comment> ] [ -E <value(s)> ] [ -R ] [ -n [ -0 ] ] { -1 <list-file> | <element-list> }

+'''

 The anchor command is essentially the same as the co (check out) command.
 It adds elements to the workspace's default group, thus preventing them from being changed by an update command.
-(The anchor keeps the file from being "swept away"- that is, overwritten - during an update.)
+(The anchor keeps the file from being "swept away"-that is, overwritten - during an update.)